brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-07-get-your-virtual-office-in-india.md

----
-layout: post
-title: Get your Virtual Office in India
+# Get your Virtual Office in India
----

 Today morning, something caught my fancy with the Hindustan Times print, something about setting up a cheap virtual office for startups who need a physical address, phones number and assistants.
 I googled around to find one such service -- the <a href="http://www.servcorp.net/imperialservcorp/">Imperial Servcorp</a>.